 Wimbledon Lawn Tennis Museum

 Need a breather between matches and your late-afternoon strawberries and cream?
-This museum offers a fascinating dive into tennis history - even if you don’t know your Kyrgios from your Kuerten.
+This museum offers a fascinating dive into tennis history, even if you don’t know your Kyrgios from your Kuerten.
+It's one of the most interesting things to do in Wimbledon.

 Wat Buddhapadipa

-For something more unexpected, this Thai Buddhist temple is set in tranquil grounds just a short walk from Wimbledon Village.
+One of the more unexpected things to do in Wimbledon, this Thai Buddhist temple is set in tranquil grounds just a short walk from Wimbledon Village.
 Few visitors realise it exists just minutes from SW19’s sporting centre.
 Inside, hand-painted murals and lotus ponds provide a moment of meditation and zen.

 Wimbledon Common